HouTong-s/PECC-for-Error-Detection-in-Egocentric-Videos/README.md

 ### Data
 This experiment utilizes two datasets: **EgoPER** and **HoloAssist**.
 You have the option to either use the pre-extracted feature files provided by us (available via a Google Drive link) or extract features yourself using the original data processing methods described below.
 #### Pre-Extracted Features
 We provide 10FPS extracted features for both the **EgoPER** and **HoloAssist** datasets, using the data preprocessing pipeline described in the [EgoPER Official Repository](https://github.com/robert80203/EgoPER_official).
 Specifically, the raw video data was resampled to 10 frames per second (10FPS), and the features were extracted using the I3D model.
-The features can be downloaded from the [Google Drive link].
+Additionally, for the **EgoPER** dataset, we have included **Active Object Detection (AOD) information**, which is processed alongside RGB features as input to the model.
+All the pre-extracted feature files can be downloaded from the [Google Drive link].
+#### Dataset File Structure
+The dataset files should be organized as follows:

+data/
+│
+├── EgoPER/
+│
+└── HoloAssist/

+Please ensure that the above structure is followed for proper data processing and analysis.
 #### Original Data Processing
 To process the raw datasets into 10FPS features:
 - For **EgoPER**, refer to the [EgoPER Official Repository](https://github.com/robert80203/EgoPER_official) for both dataset access and detailed instructions.